 Unfortunately, many people are all too quick to recommend them to you for a quick buck.
 They don't consider if you should go that route in the first place.

 Don't get me wrong.
 I don't have an issue with the idea of paying for help.

 My contention is this: until you have given the decision itself enough thought... you should hold on before whipping out your credit card or punching in your PayPal password for an "ex back" guide.

-Be careful you do not allow someone’s motivation to make cash… persuade you to learn how to get your ex back if deep down you know — from proper contemplation — that this is not the right route for you.
+Be careful you do not allow someone's motivation to make cash... persuade you to get back with your ex if deep down you know — from proper contemplation — this is not the right route for you.